 Fortunately, lots of big hosting companies are sitting up, paying attention, and – most importantly – putting their money where their mouth is when it comes to lowering their environmental impact.

 But it’s no use having an eco-conscious, yet ultimately useless hosting provider – you need to strike a balance.

 When we carried out this research to determine the best green hosting provider, their environmental impact and green efforts were given a high weighting, but weren’t looked at in isolation.
 Instead, we also analyzed features that make for a good and reliable shared hosting plan (the most eco-conscious type of hosting), such as inclusion of a domain name, SSL certificates, backups, support, disk space, uptime, and price.
-After using this holistic approach to evaluate the top hosting providers, these are the six that came out on top:
+After using this holistic approach to evaluate the top hosting providers, these are the seven that came out on top:

 But first, what exactly makes a hosting provider ‘green’?
 Hosting providers normally approach this using one or a combination of the following methods:

 - Purchasing Renewable Energy Certificates (RECs) – Providers buy ‘credits’ for green energy to offset their carbon footprint by helping to provide equivalent ‘green’ energy (wind, solar etc.)

 - Practices to minimise carbon footprint – These include using more efficient software and hardware, having a robust recycling process, and encouraging working from home.